CodeofGuff/CodeofGuff/README.md

 # 👋 Hey there,

-My name is David, but people usually call me Guff from my last name, Guffre. </br>
+My name is David, but people usually call me Guff!</br>
 I am a self-taught programmer with a huge passion for learning all things tech related.

 ## My current tech knowledge